stacristo/ntx-devops-test/README.md

    ```
 3. If the container is running, checked whether the application is also running by accessing the IP for the web application defined in the Vagrantfile.
 This will show the Node.js web application `Hi there!
 I'm being served from {hostname}!`
    ![screenshot of deployment result](assets/images/applicationInstances.png)

+### 7. Save Snapshot of Virtual Machines and Suspend Them
+1. Run the command `vagrant snasphot save devops-ntx-test` as a precaution to save the snapshot of the virtual machines
+2. Run the command `vagrant suspend [virtual-machine-name]` so that the virtual machines are suspended in state, so that the Github Runners in each virtual machines are saved

 ---

 ## Disclaimer